geludwig/vertiv-power-assist-helper/README.md

 ```
 crontab -e
 ```
 2) Add following syntax (replace PATH with the actual path of the script) and save.
 Here the script is executed every 1 minute.
+A lower polling rate should be avoided.
 ```
 * * * * * $(which python3) /<PATH>/powerassist_cron.py >> /<PATH>/powerassist.log 2>&1
 ```